DmytroKatiukhin/terraform-bitbucket-runner/README.md

 # bitbucket-selfhosted-runner
-SelfHosted Bitbucket Runner with Job and Pod
+SelfHosted Bitbucket Runner with Job, Pod and secret
-# Terraform Module for Kubernetes Job and Secret
+# Terraform Module for Kubernetes

-This Terraform module creates a Kubernetes job and a secret for Bitbucket SelfHosted Pipeline runner.
+This Terraform module creates a Kubernetes Bitbucket SelfHosted Pipeline runner.

 # Uncommit namespace, secret_name, job_name, container_name if not default values